 The Wildlife Damage Compensation Program provides:

-• 100 per cent compensation on damage caused by white-tailed deer, mule deer, antelope, elk, bears, moose, bison, wild boars, ducks, geese, beavers, blackbirds, gophers and sandhill cranes that have not been held in captivity.
+- Up to100 per cent compensation on damage caused by white-tailed deer, mule deer, antelope, elk, bears, moose, bison, wild boars, ducks, geese, beavers, blackbirds, gophers and sandhill cranes or other non-domestic species.

-• Compensation is also available for cleaning excretacontaminated grain.
-The rate is set yearly based on a summary of licensed primary elevator tariffs and cleaning charges.
+- Compensation is also available for cleaning excreta contaminated grain.
+The rate is set yearly based on a summary of licensed primary elevator cleaning charges.
 SCIC staff must identify excreta contamination while crops are still in the field.
-Excreta compensation is not deducted from subsequent yieldloss claims.
+Excreta compensation is not deducted from subsequent yield-loss claims.
 A handling allowance is available to producers who submit a receipt for cleaning their excreta-contaminated grain.
-This allowance is paid at 100 per cent and may vary yearly.

 Compensation is not paid on:

 • Crops planted too late in the season to produce a normal yield

 • Crops seeded on land considered unsuitable for crop production

 • Crops left out where harvest was generally completed in the area

 - All seeded commercial crops, including crops not currently insured by SCIC